We want to be transparent, which is why we display information about companies on Trustpilot that we feel is relevant for people reading reviews.

-On each company profile, we show how the company is using Trustpilot.
-This is indicated by one of three different labels:
+On each company profile, you'll see one of three status labels:

-- Claimed: The company has claimed their profile on Trustpilot, giving them access to their Business Account, but we do not have information that they are actively collecting reviews.
+- Claimed: The company has claimed its profile on Trustpilot and has access to its Business Account, but we don't have information that the company is actively asking for reviews.

-- Unclaimed: The company has not claimed their profile and we do not have information that they are actively collecting reviews.
+- Unclaimed: The company hasn't claimed its profile on Trustpilot and we don't have information that the company is actively asking for reviews.

 When companies claim their profile and actively invite their customers to write reviews, they engage people who otherwise may not have bothered to provide feedback.
 We often see that inviting people entices many satisfied customers to express their opinions when they otherwise wouldn’t have done so.